Juan Samuel: Coaching career

 Since retiring from play, Samuel has coached at various levels and in various roles.
 He coached third base for the Detroit Tigers in 2005 after having coached first base for the team since 1999.
 He managed the Double-A Binghamton Mets for the 2006 season, and was named the third base coach for the Baltimore Orioles on October 31, 2006, where he remained through the first part of 2010.

 In August 2008, Samuel was inducted into the Philadelphia Phillies Wall of Fame at Citizens Bank Park.

-Samuel joined the Phillies coaching staff for the 2011 season as third base coach, with former third base coach Sam Perlozzo moving to first base coach.
+Samuel joined the Philadelphia Phillies coaching staff for the 2011 season as third base coach, with former third base coach Sam Perlozzo moving to first base coach.
 In 2013, he moved to first base coach with Ryne Sandberg taking over the duties at third base.
 Upon Sandberg being named interim manager, Samuel returned to filling the role of third base coach for the Phillies.

 On January 6, 2022, Samuel was hired to serve as a minor league hitting instructor for the Cincinnati Reds organization.